BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/the_basics_of_lua.md

 ### 5.2 Scope across files

 if you have followed [5.
-Creating multiple files](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-5-creating-multiple-files) then you have two files in your "Server". `MyFirsSEScript.lua` and `MySecondSEScript.lua`
+Creating multiple files](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-5-creating-multiple-files) from [Getting started with Script Extender](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) then you have two files in your "Server". `MyFirsSEScript.lua` and `MySecondSEScript.lua`

 Not all variables and functions that you create in one file will be visible in the other one.